Two-Dimensional Billiards Are Turing Complete: Introduction

 \textbf{Acknowledgements:} We thank FIM and ETH Zürich for providing an ideal environment for this collaboration.
 We are also grateful to Stephen Wolfram for his visit in October 2025, which inspired several related questions that ultimately led to this work.
 We further thank Ángel González-Prieto for insightful discussions that shaped our encoding of the computational states of a Turing machine into a one-dimensional interval.
-We also thank John Baez and Joel David Hamkins for their interest.
+We also thank John Baez, Robert Cardona, Urs Frauenfelder, Joel David Hamkins and Daniel Peralta-Salas for their interest.
+Last but not least, we are grateful to the referees for their careful and thoughtful reading of the manuscript.
+Their constructive comments, including those that challenged the scope and presentation of our initial submission, helped us refine the structure of the article and arrive at a significantly stronger version.
+In particular, one of the pathological examples presented in Remark \ref{rmk: example referee} was suggested by one of the referees.